-M.DIV.
-COURSE DESCRIPTIONS
+M.Div.
+Course Description

 BT 510 Old Testament Survey: An introductory study of the text, canon, foundation, and conclusions of modern historical-critical methods; special introduction of each Old Testament book.
-Prerequisite: None.

 BT 520 New Testament Survey: An introductory study of the historical background of the New Testament including the formation, history, extent, and transmission of the canon.
 Includes a special introduction to each New Testament book.
-Prerequisite: None.

 BT 530 Pentateuch: A course which introduces the student to the critical issues of the Pentateuch writing, including its collection and a study of the theological issues which it addresses.
-Prerequisite: Recommend BT 510.

-BT 535 Major Prophets: An in-depth study of the books of Isaiah, Jeremiah, and Ezekiel.
-Prerequisite: Recommend BT 510.
+BT 535 Major Prophets: An in-depth study of the books of Isaiah, Jeremiah, and Ezekiel

-BT536.Minor Prophets: An in-depth study of the books of Daniel, Hosea, Joel, Amos, Obadiah, Jonah, Micah, Nahum, Habakkuk, Zephaniah, Haggai, Zechariah, and Malachi.
-Prerequisite: Recommend BT 510.
+BT536.Minor Prophets: An in-depth study of the books of Daniel, Hosea, Joel, Amos, Obadiah, Jonah, Micah, Nahum, Habakkuk, Zephaniah, Haggai, Zechariah, and Malachi

 BT 537 Historical Books: A study of the books of Joshua through Esther with special emphasis on a historical overview of this period.
-Prerequisite: Recommend BT 510.

 BT 538 Poetic & Wisdom Literature: Various types of poetic and wisdom literature emphasizing poetic devices and principles of interpretation.
-Prerequisite: Recommend BT 510.

 BT 540 Gospels: A study of the inter-testament period and the first four books of the New Testament with attention given to their formation, relationship to the first century Christian Church, critical issues, and theology.
-Prerequisite: Recommend BT 520.

 BT545 Pauline Theology: An introduction to both the primary and secondary literature related to Paul's theology, with the focus on conversion and revelation, Israel and the law, anthropology, Christology, soteriology, ecclesiology, ethics, and eschatology.
-Prerequisite: Recommend BT 520.

 BT 546 General Epistles: A study of the epistles of 1 and 2 Peter, 1, 2, and 3 John, James and Jude.
 The context and specific issues in each book and their significance for contemporary life will be explored.
-Prerequisite: Recommend BT 520.

 BT 547 Johannine Works: An overview of the main teachings and problems of interpretation of the New Testament books of Apostle John.
-Prerequisite: Recommend BT 520.

 BT 548 Romans and Galatians: An exegetical study of the books of Romans and Galatians in light of its foundation for Christian theology.
-Prerequisite: Recommend BT 520.

 BT 550 Biblical Hebrew I: A study of the exegetically significant categories of Hebrew grammar and the resources available for understanding these categories; attention is given to significant Old Testament texts involving grammatical questions and to the place of grammar in exegesis.
-Prerequisite: None.

 BT 551 Biblical Hebrew II: An in-depth study of the exegetically significant categories of Hebrew grammar and the resources available for understanding these categories; attention is given to significant Old Testament texts involving grammatical questions and to the place of grammar in exegesis.
-Prerequisite: Recommend BT 550.

 BT 560 Biblical Greek I: A study of the exegetically significant categories of Greek grammar and the resources available for understanding these categories; attention is given to significant New Testament texts involving grammatical questions and to the place of grammar in exegesis.
-Prerequisite: None.

 BT 561 Biblical Greek II: An in-depth study of the exegetically significant categories of Greek grammar and the resources available for understanding these categories; attention is given to significant New Testament texts involving grammatical questions and to the place of grammar in exegesis.
-Prerequisite: Recommend BT 560.

 BT 570 Biblical Hermeneutics: A study of the principles for sound interpretation and application of the Bible, including analysis of presuppositions, general rules and specialized principles for the various biblical genre and phenomena.
-Prerequisite: Recommend BT 510, 520.

 HT 581 Church History: A study of the foundations and development of the Christian Church from the first century to the present.
-Prerequisite: None.

-HT 582 History of Christian Doctrine: An introduction to the theological and historical study of individual theologians and schools of theological thought from the early church to present days.
-Emphasizes research and independent thinking.
-Prerequisite: Recommend BT 510, 520.
+HT 582 History of Christian Doctrine

+An introduction to the theological and historical study of individual theologians and schools of theological thought from the early church to present days.